wilau2/harvest-balance-calculator/README.md

 - `npm run docker:build`
 - `npm run docker:run`
 ##### without npm
-open package.json and paste commands one after the other in your console.
+open package.json and copy/paste commands one after the other in your console.

 # RUN WITH PYTHON